kojikuni/odin-recipes/README.md

 # odin-recipes
+This is test project in the Odin Project curriculum.

-A test project to learn how to build an HTML page
+The goal of this project is to build a simple recipe page in HTML.